megha13061995/chat-gpt-u1/README.md

 # chat-gpt-ui
-# ChatGPU UI Illustration
+# ChatGPT UI Illustration

-Welcome to the ChatGPU UI Illustration repository!
+Welcome to the ChatGPT UI Illustration repository!
 This project showcases a user interface built with React and Next.js, designed to illustrate the UI of ChatGPT

 ## Table of Contents
 - [Overview](#overview)